let-def/texpresso/EDITOR-PROTOCOL.md

 - `-tectonic`: use Tectonic as TeX distribution.
 - `-test-initialize`: run a single cycle, used only for initialization test.
 - `-stream`: skip filesystem lookups for user files.
 Files not yet pushed are treated as missing and the engine backtracks when they arrive.
-- `-webview`: run in webview mode, outputting QOI images via stdout JSON messages without creating an SDL window.
+- `-webview`: run in webview mode, outputting QOI images via stdout JSON messages without creating an SDL window; requires `-json`.
 - `-tmpdir path`: set the temporary directory for QOI output files (default: `$TMPDIR` or `/tmp`).
 - `-resolution N`: default rendering resolution multiplier as a float (default: `2.5`).
 - `-I path`: populate an "include path" in which files should be looked up in priority